 On average, listings lease in the $20's per square foot per year.
-The Midtown region is seeing a decrease in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 3% decrease in rent.
+The Midtown region is seeing a a boost in rates.
+In the last 3 months, the median rate rose $28 per sqft per year.

-Compared to the rest of the Oklahoma City market, the Midtown region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Oklahoma City market, the Midtown submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 27 listings have been posted online, which means leases might be going fast.
+In the last 90 days, 27 listings have come on the market, which means office spaces are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 52% of the available leases in the Midtown are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,090 sqft.
-Most buildings in this area are close to 2 floors.
-Most buildings in this region were built in 1940 and are Class B.
+Even though the median size is 5,570 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are around 2 floors.
+Most buildings in this area were built in 1949 and are Class B.

-A large portion of this market is residential, but there's plenty of office_space.
-Wholesale trade is the dominant industry in this market.
+A large portion of this region is residential, but there's plenty of office_space.
+Wholesale trade is the dominant industry in this region.
 Most of the occupants of Midtown work from home.
 Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.